biancajoseph101/match_pairs_project/README.md

 ### **_How to Get Started_**

 - _Read the instructions and example on the homepage_
-- _Select your level of difficulty ranging from level 1-3 with level 1 being the easiest_
+- _Select your level of difficulty ranging from levels 1-3 with level 1 being the easiest_
 - _Click on a card to reveal a photo of animals or a clipart image_

   - _If the photo is a group of animals, try to identify the name of the animals_